aspnet/Benchmarks/src/BenchmarksApps/BasicMinimalApi/BuildingLocally.md

 ```
 dotnet publish /p:PublishAot=true /p:StripSymbols=true /p:EnableRequestDelegateGenerator=true
 ```
-The properties and their values come from [goldilocks.benchmarks.yml](../../../scenarios/goldilocks.benchmarks.yml).
+The properties and their values come from the `basicminimalapipublishaot` scenario in [goldilocks.benchmarks.yml](../../../scenarios/goldilocks.benchmarks.yml).

 The build should complete without errors.